RingBufferProperties

 When set to true, indicates that the ring buffer runs in a different cache coherency domain, and thus clients must ensure that their data writes are flushed all the way to main memory (during playback), or that their view of the ring buffer must be invalidated before any reads (during capture).
 This is because there may be hardware external to the CPUs that reads/writes main memory, bypassing the CPUs.

 When set to false, indicates that the ring buffer runs in the same cache coherency domain as the CPUs, hence the driver is not required to flush/invalidate the ring buffer.
-Note that in this case, the driver and client still must synchronize their data access, for instance by inserting the appropriate acquire fences before reading and releasing fences after writing.
+Note that in this case, the driver and client still must synchronize their data access, for instance by inserting the appropriate acquire fences before reading and releasing fences after writing, or (more commonly) by obeying the Producer/Consumer pattern described in Ring Buffer Behavior.

 Required.